-On vacation Perry takes the case of Jane Wardman who befriends him.
-She is a high school teacher and widow accused of inappropriate behavior with some of her senior male students.
-After a murder of a local bar owner, the focus is on her.
+On vacation, Perry decides to help Jane Wardman, who had been kind to him.
+She is a high school teacher and widow accused of inappropriate behavior with some of her senior students.
+With the whole town against her, only Perry believes her.

-While on a fishing vacation Perry Mason takes on the case of high school teacher Jane Wardman, an attractive widow with a young son who has been accused of improper conduct with at least two of her senior students.
-Biker and bully Pat Mangen is her primary accuser but the head of the local school board, Judge Edward Daley, also received a poison pen letter about Jane's conduct.
-Mangen and his biker friends harass Jane including surrounding her car on the rode causing her to crash her car.
+While on a fishing vacation, Perry Mason decides to help high school teacher Jane Wardman, an attractive widow, with a young son, who has been accused of improper conduct with at least two of her senior students.
+Biker and bully, Pat Mangan, is her primary accuser but the head of the local school board, Judge Edward Daley, also received a poison pen letter about Jane's conduct.
+Mangan and his biker friends harass Jane, including surrounding her car on the rode causing her to crash.
 The Judge wants to ensure that there is a fair hearing on the accusations but the mood in the town is ugly with a group of parents visiting Jane's home and threatening her if she doesn't leave town.
 The Judge tries to keep the issue quiet by having Jane resign but she decides to fight.
-It's clear to Perry that something else is going on and that it relates to the death of another student some months before in another county. when the owner of a local bar, is found murdered, the case takes on an ...
+It's clear to Perry that something else is going on and that it relates to the death of another student some months before in another county.
+When the owner of a local bar is found murdered, the case takes on an entirely new ...
 Written by

 Perry defends a teacher for improper conduct with student